-The Barista Express Impress is an update on the popular Breville Barista Express coffee machine.
-It has many of the same features as its predecessor, such as a 2L water tank, 54mm portafilter and steel conical burrs.
+The Barista Express Impress is an update on the popular Sage Barista Express coffee machine, which we’ve reviewed previously here.
+It has many of the same features as its predecessor such as a 2-litre water tank, 54mm portafilter and steel conical burrs.
 However, the Barista Express Impress comes with 25 precision grind settings, as opposed to 16 of the older model.
 The new machine also features a smart dosing “puck system” with assisted tamp lever.
 This offers up an easy-to-read LED display that provides dosing feedback as soon as you press the grind button and hold down the tamp lever, offering guidance to achieve great-tasting coffee.
 Each grind delivered to the filter basket is based on the previous grind – which you can adjust to your liking – so you can make the best cup of coffee tailored to your taste.

 Overall, the design aims to present the same features you’d expect on a commercial espresso machine in a compact, consumer-friendly size – and we were impressed by the results.

 - List price: $949 / £729.95 / $AU1,199

 The Sage Barista Empress Impress coffee machine is the latest model in a large line-up of beautifully designed coffee machines from the company.
 The brand also makes a wide range of slow cookers, air fryers, pizza ovens, kettles, toasters and more.